 3. Treatment coverage area

 Will the treatment be for the face or for the whole body?
 While many would go for smaller devices to treat wrinkles and stretch marks, others may opt for bigger if they want to maximise the use of red light therapy at home on muscle recovery, hair loss, hormone balance, and even joint pain.

-If the budget allows it, it’s always a better idea to buy a red light therapy device with the maximum coverage as larger devices emit more light energy and better performance than smaller units.
+If the budget allows, it’s always a better idea to buy a red light therapy device with the maximum coverage as larger devices emit more light energy and better performance than smaller units.
 Larger devices also allow users to get direct access to a full-body red light therapy at home at a moment’s notice.

 That isn’t to say smaller devices are poor investments.
 Some red light therapy devices are portable and let users take them to work, a friend or relative’s house, or even abroad.

 4. Quality of the product

 Quality is not something to overlook when it comes to tools, supplements, and devices designed for the human body.

 As such, the rise of trying red light therapy at home made the market vulnerable to products that were produced for the sole purpose of cashing in on the trend.
 Always look for standards or certificates that attest to the device’s authenticity and safety to prevent buying a fake or unsafe red light therapy device.

 Standards to look out for include those relating to the safety of the parts used and those that refer to light calibration.

 5. Customer feedback

 Lastly, customer satisfaction and testimonials can show how a particular red light therapy device works in real life.
 Some customers leave details regarding results, ease of use, actual light intensity, and whether the device is prone to damage or requires some maintenance investment.

 Customers will also let you know if the company offers customer-friendly returns and replacement procedures.